evrythng/reactor-screenly/README.md

 > details page as the last URL segment.
 For example:
 > 'https://mwc.screenlyapp.com/manage/playlists/5cdd7c24ba3f8a00157c563c'.

 * `SCREENLY_TOKEN` - Screenly API token, obtained as described above.
 You need to create a .env file with this line inside :
 `SCREENLY_TOKEN=YOUR_TOKEN` (or just replace `process.env.SCREENLY_TOKEN` with your API token.
-In that case, you won't need the dotenv package anymore)
+In that case, you won't need the dotenv package anymore).
 * `PLAYLIST_TTL_S` - Time in seconds a playlist should be active before being removed.
 * `DEFAULT_PLAYLIST_ID` - Playlist to use if the product is not present in